dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/filtering-scenarios-with-the-datalist-and-repeater/master-detail-filtering-with-a-dropdownlist-datalist-cs.md

 ---
 uid: web-forms/overview/data-access/filtering-scenarios-with-the-datalist-and-repeater/master-detail-filtering-with-a-dropdownlist-datalist-cs
-title: "Master/Detail Filtering With a DropDownList (C#) | Microsoft Docs"
+title: "Master/Detail Filtering With a DropDownList and DataList (C#) | Microsoft Docs"
 author: rick-anderson
 description: "In this tutorial we see how to display master/detail reports in a single web page using DropDownLists to display the 'master' records and a DataList to displ..." ms.author: riande